microsoft/appcenter-sdk-apple/README.md

 ## 6. Distribute APIs

 You can easily let your users get the latest version of your app by integrating `Distribute` service of Mobile Center SDK.
 All you need to do is pass the service name as a parameter in the `start` API call.
 Once that is done, the SDK checks for new updates in the background.
-If it finds a new update, users will see a dialog with two options - `Download` and `Ignore`.
+If it finds a new update, users will see a dialog with three options - `Download`,`Postpone` and `Ignore`.
 If the user presses `Download`, it will trigger the new version to be installed.
+Postpone will delay the download until the app is opened again.
+Ignore will not prompt the user again for that particular app version.

 You can easily provide your own resource strings if you'd like to localize the text displayed in the update dialog.
 Look at the string files [here](https://github.com/Microsoft/mobile-center-sdk-ios/blob/base/updates/MobileCenterUpdates/MobileCenterUpdates/Resources/en.lproj/MobileCenterUpdates.strings).
 Use the same string name and specify the localized value to be reflected in the dialog in your own app resource files.